 Hottest summer in Canada

-Manitoba had the second hottest summer on record at 44.4 °C. This happened on July 11, 1936 at St. Albans and Emerson, Manitoba.
-The highest temperature recorded according to Environment Canada was in 1937 in Midale and Yellow Grass, Saskatchewan (45 °C).
+For the longest time, Manitoba has held the record for experiencing the second hottest summer at 44.4 °C. This was on July 11, 1936 at St. Albans and Emerson, Manitoba.
+The highest temperature recorded according to Environment Canada was in 1937 in Midale and Yellow Grass, Saskatchewan (45 °C) until it was topped recently.
+Lytton, B.C. experienced three record-breaking days of heat, with the highest reaching 49.6°C on June 29, 2021.

 A year without summer